bencorrado/bluez-bencorrado/docs/reference/pairing/outbound.md

 ```

 The device discovery process will be stopped automatically the moment a pairing
-attempt will be started.
+attempt is started.

 At this stage, the remote device has been discovered and is known, therefore it
 is now possible to pair with it.
 The target device is identified by its address,
-so make sure that you put the correct one.
+so make sure that you specify the correct one.

 Note that after a certain amount of time the device discovery results are
 invalidated.
-When this happens you see output like this:
+When this happens you see output like the following:

 ```
 [DEL] Device 00:25:56:D1:36:6B ubuntu-0
 ```

-If you still want to pair with this device all you need to do is to redo the
+If you still want to pair with this device then simply redo the
 device discovery step.
-Do scan on once again.
+Do *scan on* once again.

 Now do the device pairing: